 Additionally, the juice may also help people with irritable bowel syndrome (IBS) and other inflammatory disorders of the intestines.

-Ingesting two tablespoons of aloe vera juice per day can cause blood sugar levels to fall in people with type 2 diabetes.
-And yes, it even works in those without diabetes who simply want to help improve blood sugar levels.
+Ingesting two tablespoons of aloe vera juice per day can help support healthy blood sugar levels..
+And yes, it even works in those with blood sugar regulation problems.

 A Negative To Beware Of